 How to Definitely Make Sure It Meets Provincial Accreditation

 It may be difficult to find but all the provinces list the approved providers.
-Alberta is listed here, Ontario is listed here and Manitoba here.
+Alberta is listed Click here for Alberta list, Ontario is listed click here for the approved list of Ontario and Manitoba list of approved providers in Manitoba.
 Other provinces don’t have a list.
 You can always email the provincial health authority to ensure that it does.
 Make sure that you take a provincially accredited course by taking the correct course, with the right amount of hours and that comes from a accredited provider.